Writing visual tests that use the Ultrafast Grid

 The Eyes SDK provides a number of methods to specify the set of desktop browsers and mobile device emulations that the Ultrafast Grid renders for each checkpoint:

-These methods take as parameters objects that define the type of rendering on the target browser or moble device:
+These methods take as parameters objects that define the type of rendering on the target browser or mobile device:

 The snippet provides an example of the use of addBrowser and addDeviceEmulation.
 For full details regarding these methods and for more options available see Ultrafast Grid configuration.

-You can add as many browser and device configurations as you require.
+You can add multiple browser and device configurations.
 Once you configure an Eyes instance to render on a set of browser configurations, they apply to all the tests that are run using that Eyes instance.

 The browser baseline